SEI-ATL-3-8/install-fest/README.md

 ZSH_THEME="af-magic"
 ```

-You can of course experiment with different themes or even make your own! there are instructions in the .zshrc file to have a different theme shown in your console everytime your start it up to explore the different flavors.
+You can of course experiment with different themes or even make your own!
+There are instructions in the .zshrc file to have a different theme shown in your console everytime your start it up to explore the different flavors.

 **Setting the Shell Editor To Vscode**